 But as always, there is a dilemma once home about how to display the beach glass.
-Let me show you how to create your own sea glass Christmas trees at home, showcasing the gorgeous colors of genuine sea glass creating a unique addition to your holiday season decor.
+Let me show you how to create your own DIY sea glass Christmas trees at home, showcasing the gorgeous colors of genuine sea glass creating a unique addition to your holiday season decor.

 Where to find sea glass

 Sea glass is a type of beach and ocean debris that has been washed up on the shore.
-It can be found in many different colors, shapes, sizes, and textures.
+It can be found in many different sizes, shapes, colors, and textures.
 The most common color is blue, but it can also come in other colors such as green or white.
 Some sea glass pieces are smooth while others have sharp edges.

 Variations to the beach glass Christmas trees

 With my three sea glass Christmas trees I have demonstrated choosing one solid color for your trees, such as green, but also an ombre effect where you start with one color and gradually change colors as the tree progresses.

 To change them up you could add a mini starfish to the top of the cone to represent a star – I have chosen not to do this as I wish to display my Sea Glass Trees all year round!

 Sea Glass Christmas Tree DIY